Emily Harris (artist): Early life

 Harris was the second daughter of five children of Sarah Hill and her husband Edwin Harris.
 The Harris family emigrated from England on the "William Bryan", a ship of the Plymouth Company of New Zealand.
 They reached New Zealand on 31 March 1841.
 Harris' father was a civil engineer and surveyor as well as a competent artist who supported his daughters efforts in painting.
 Her mother was a teacher who established a primary school in Taranaki.
 Harris subsequently became an assistant teacher at that school.

 Following the outbreak of the First Taranaki War in March 1860, Harris was sent to Hobart to study while her family moved to Nelson.
 After spending several years in Australia she returned to Nelson where she joined her sisters in running a small primary school and giving private lessons in music, dancing and drawing.
 She continued to paint but sales of her work were never sufficient to allow her to give up teaching to concentrate on her art full-time.
 In 1890 Harris arranged for the family to hold an exhibition of her own and her father's and sister's art work, which raised sufficient funds to pay the family's debts.
-The family again faced financial difficulties when Edwin Harris retired from teaching in 1889 (aged around 83).
+This was after the family faced financial difficulties when Edwin Harris retired from teaching in 1889 (aged around 83).